TikTok sale to Microsoft-Walmart or Oracle could come as early as this weekend

 |+1.22%

-While Oracle and its bidding partners, General Atlantic and Sequoia Capital, are still in the running, sources say Microsoft now has a firmer edge after Walmart confirmed it’s partnering with the software giant.
+While Oracle CEO Larry Ellison and his bidding partners, General Atlantic and Sequoia Capital, are still in the running, sources say Microsoft now has a firmer edge after Walmart confirmed it’s partnering with the software giant.

 |Ticker